woluweb/updatecf/README.md

 - fake-field

 The last field is created just to show that we have a default value (for example in case we make a spelling mistake in the Name of some Custom Field).

+Joomla natively supports multilangual websites.
+So we assign the corresponding language (FR / NL) to each Custom Field, meaning that they will appear in the front-end in function of the selected language on the website.

 ## Options